getpawprint/slate/source/includes/_admin_v2.md

   },
   "claims": {
     "initializing": 0,
-    "pending-records": "1",
+    "pending records": "1",
-    "review": "1",
+    "in review": "1",
     "complete": "1",
     "cancelled": 0
   },
   "intake": {
-    "initializing": 0,
+    "pending user": 0,
-    "pending-records": "1",
+    "pending records": "1",
-    "review": "1",
+    "in review": "1",
     "complete": 0,
     "cancelled": 0
   }
 }
 ```

 Gets the status and count for each type of admin portal item.
+Each type of admin portal item has its endpoint as well, which returns the appropriate subset of statuses, e.g. `/admin/v2/statuses/requests`, `/admin/v2/statuses/intake`, etc.

 ### HTTP Request
 `GET /admin/v2/statuses`